kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 The cost of extending the framework is therefore part of ecosystem health.

-## A Framework Is Healthier When Missing Features Are Cheap to Add
+## A Framework Is Healthier When Missing Features Are Cheap to Add { #missing-features-cheap }

 No framework can support every library.